-Questions - All 33.
-What information do you think a dog breeder should provide when applying for breeder registration or renewal?
-A description of the premises where the dogs are being kept □ A description of the facilities Whether a person has been convicted of an offence under the Dog Act, Cat Act, Animal Welfare Act or a dog or cat local law. □ Certification that they comply and will continue to comply with animal breeding, housing and husbandry standards ☐ Other - please specify: 34.
-What do you think local governments should take into account when considering a dog breeder application or renewal? □ Convictions under the Dog Act, Cat Act, Animal Welfare Act, or a dog or a dog.
+- 33. What information do you think a dog breeder should provide when applying for breeder registration or renewal? - □ The number of dogs being kept on the premises - $\hfill\square$ A description of the premises where the dogs are being kept - $\hfill\square$ A description of the facilities - \Box The breed of dogs

+□ Whether a person has been convicted of an offence under the Dog Act, Cat Act, Animal Welfare Act or a dog or cat local law.

-Certification that they comply and will continue to comply with animal cat local law breeding, housing and husbandry standards
+□ Certification that they comply and will continue to comply with animal breeding, housing and husbandry standards